JS-RML/high_speed_scooping/README.md

 - ***thumb_grasp_stiffness***: position p-gain of thumb for grasping
 - ***digit_grasp_position***: position of fingertips in the motor frame for grasping the object

-The gripper's parameters of setting the initial pose are illustrated as follows:
+The gripper's parameters for setting the initial pose are illustrated as follows:
 <p align = "left">
 <img src="media/HSS_contact_parameter.png" width="800">
 </p>